 The Company established a 2014 Stock Option and Incentive Plan (the "2014 Stock Plan") which was adopted by the Company's board on May 30, 2014.
 On March 2, 2015, the 2014 Stock Plan, by consent of George J. Coates, majority shareholder, was adopted by our shareholders.
 The 2014 Stock Plan provides for the grant of stock-based awards to employees, officers and directors of, and consultants or advisors to, the Company and its subsidiaries, if any.
 Under the 2014 Stock Plan, the Company may grant ISO's, non-statutory options, restricted stock and other stock-based awards.
 ISO's may be granted only to employees of the Company.
 A total of 50,000,000 shares of common stock may be issued upon the exercise of options or other awards granted under the 2014 Stock Plan.
 The maximum number of shares with respect to which awards may be granted during any one year to any employee under the 2014 Stock Plan shall not exceed 25% of the 50,000,000 shares of common stock covered by the 2014 Stock Plan.
-At March 31, 2017, none of the shares of common stock authorized under the 2014 Stock Plan had been granted as stock options or awards.
+At June 30, 2017, none of the shares of common stock authorized under the 2014 Stock Plan stock authorized under the 2014 Stock Plan stock authorized under the 2014 Stock Plan had been granted as stock options or awards.